Snorkelling in Gozo: Clear Water, Limestone Coves and Mediterranean Light

 For confident swimmers, however, Gozo’s shoreline provides ample independent exploration.

-Is Snorkelling in Gozo Safe?
+Is snorkelling in Gozo worth it?

 Frequently Asked Questions